7 best smart kitchen appliances

 As affordable as it is advanced, the Candy CDP1DS39W dishwasher is a fabulously accessible option for households looking to try out smart kitchen tech.

 It connects to your phone via the Candy SimplyFi app, allowing you to set and control cycles wherever you are.
 This could be a particularly useful feature if you’d like to adjust the machine’s controls remotely.
-For example, if you’ve left the house early for work at a time when setting it off would’ve woken people up, you can simply load before you leave then set the cycle off at a more considerate time.
+For example, if you’ve left the house early for work and don’t wish to disturb those still sleeping, you can simply load before you leave then set the cycle off at a more considerate time.
 Handy.

 This dazzling built-in coffee maker from luxury brand Miele doesn’t so much represent a new leap in technology, as a step up in execution.
 It does just what you’d expect of a bean-to-cup coffee machine, exceptionally well.